LLMHQ Website UI Spec — Final

 Step 3: Know why behavior changed (Attribution)

-Important framing for attribution: Always include the honest disclaimer: “Pattern matching with confidence scoring — not causal claims.
-Points engineers to the right place to investigate.”
-This builds trust.
+CRITICAL: Always include the honest disclaimer “Pattern matching with confidence scoring — not causal claims.”
 Never remove this.
+It builds trust.

 Step 4: Compare versions (Analytics)